-Aurecon provides the glass wall and support system concept design for the facade of the Suvarnabhumi Airport
+Breathtaking glass wall and support system façade concept design

 Architect: Murphy/Jahn Architects